 - Choose a division based on what you’ll be paying: Non-FLRC Member if you aren’t a club member, FLRC Member if you are, and Financial Aid if a fee would prevent you from participating.
 The gender of the division doesn’t matter because we combine everything.

-	- When entering seed (projected finish) times, don’t worry about entering the Meet Name where you theoretically ran the seed time.
+- When entering seed (projected finish) times, leave the Meet Name field blank.

 - You can always log in again to change your seed times or events.

 - Non-FLRC member: $10 (save money if you join the club)